 Should You Rent Rooms Individually?

 Some property owners will rent out each room separately, creating different leases for each tenant.
 While this can work, it is typically easier to rent out the property to one group of people, all on the same lease.
 This will eliminate disagreements between tenants regarding responsibility and other financial concerns that can arise.
-When renting out your property to college students in Ohio and Southern California, always ensure you are following all state and local guidelines.
+When renting out your property to college students in Ohio and California, always ensure you are following all state and local guidelines.